sulphuric/Nexuiz-Dodge-Script/README.md

 Setup: Create an autoexec.cfg file in Nexuiz/data folder under windows or .Nexuiz/data under linux.
 Now copy and paste the dodge script directly into the autoexec.cfg file or simply create dodge.cfg and call it from autoexec adding the line "exec dodge.cfg".
 The autoexec will execute everytime Nexuiz client starts and you are good to go.
+Once you start nexuiz client press v to start dodging and press b to stop.